Our tips on where to start saving money could help you build an emergency fund if you ever have to rely on it in the future.

 All the above steps are about building stronger saving habits and knowing what your money is going towards.
 You’ll then have the knowledge of where to make changes if you can and have to.

-You shouldn’t feel guilty about deviating from your budget in a normal world either – that’s not why we put budgets in place.
-Having a clear set of priorities means that if you do have to (or want to) make a purchase out of your savings you’ll know how that will affect your end goal and where you need to make it up in the future if you want to or can.
+You shouldn’t feel guilty about deviating from your budget either – that’s not why we put budgets in place.
+Having a clear set of priorities means that if you do have to (or want to) make a purchase out of your savings, you’ll know how that will affect your end goal and where you need to make it up in the future if you want to or can.